CircuitFlyer/Climb_and_Dive/docs/Advanced Modifications.md

 **touch_pin_sensitivity** - This is an arbitrary number that you can use to adjust the sensitivity of the touch pin.
 Be careful using values below 30 as it may become very sensitive and easy to trigger accidentally.<br>
 **timer_name** - If you have several timers you may like to change the name displayed on the Bluetooth app when you connect.  **Warning: the maximum number of characters (including spaces and punctuation) is limited to 26.**  If you exceed that the program code will throw an error and stop.
 You may have to connect to your phone at least one time in order to see the change.<br>
 **pixel_colour** - Neopixels come in different flavours.
 Some have a pixel order of red-green-blue, "RGB", and others are green-red-blue, "GRB".
 This is where you can change the pixel order in case the Neopixel you choose has the red and green colours inverted.<br>
 **glide_boost** - This is the length of time, in seconds, that the motor runs at a higher RPM at the end of the flight sequence.
-You may prefer to increase or decrease this time.
+You may prefer to increase or decrease this time.<br>
+**corner_boost_duration** - This is the length of time, in seconds, that the motor operates at the higher programmed RPM after the timer identifies a sharp corner.

 [1]: https://www.adafruit.com/